 But by my direct experience, I can say this is decidedly untrue.
-As a vegan 10-year vegan and another 10 years vegetarian prior to that, I’ve had enough soy that according to those "studies", I should be wearing a bra by now.
+As a vegan 10 years now and another 10 years prior to that a vegetarian, I’ve had enough soy that according to those "studies", I should be wearing a bra by now.
 Was that information put out by the Meat & Dairy Association?
 What types of testing were done?
-Was it a made-up fact, a random hypothesis or an actual study where some men were given X diet and others Y diet and the results were compared?
+Was it a made-up fact, a random hypothesis or an actual study where some men were given X diet and other men were given Y diet and the results were compared?
 After five months or five years, did some look like Dolly Parton and others Michael Phelps?

 Real “research” is painstaking.
 It’s costly and time consuming.
 And relative.
 And sometimes, research is deliberately hidden or skewered or created to fill an individual’s or corporation’s agenda.
 Remember the Vioxx debacle?

 “Rofecoxib, marketed under the brand names Vioxx, Ceoxx, and Ceeoxx was approved in the US by the US FDA in May 1999, and in September 2004, Merck voluntarily withdrew rofecoxib from the market because of concerns about increased risk of heart attack and stroke associated with long-term, high-dosage use.
 Merck withdrew the drug after disclosures that it withheld information about rofecoxib's risks from doctors and patients for over five years, allegedly resulting in between 88,000 and 140,000 cases of serious heart disease.”*